qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   * or as part of the :guilabel:`Current Project`.

-In the central part of the :guilabel:`Execute SQL` dialog, you build your query using the SQL syntax supported by the underlying database.
+In the central part of the :guilabel:`Execute SQL` dialog, you build your query using the SQL syntax supported by the underlying provider (e.g., OGR_, GeoPackage_, PostgreSQL_).

+By default, if opened from a layer entry, a sample SQL query is provided.
-Editing tools to select, cut, copy, undo, redo,... are available as well from the contextual menu.
+Editing tools to select, cut, copy, paste, undo and redo are available as well from the contextual menu.

+.. todo: Provide some examples of commands, on various providers, single layer, joins, ... ?

+.. tip:: **Finding the right SQL syntax for your dataset**

+ To find the appropriate SQL dialect for your dataset, press the :guilabel:`...` button next to the :guilabel:`Subset filter` option in the bottom part of the dialog.

 When ready, pressing the :guilabel:`Execute` button below the text area will try to run the query.